 About Us – Meet the Mariner Family

-Welcome to Windmill Creek Vineyard and Winery!
-Brittany Mariner and her parents, Barry and Jeannie Mariner, welcome you to stop in and enjoy a glass of one of the shore’s best wines while you explore the wonderful old farmhouse and enjoy the beautifully landscaped grounds.
+Brittany Mariner and her parents, Barry and Jeannie Mariner, welcome you to stop in and enjoy a glass of one of the shore’s best wines while you explore the wonderful old farmhouse and take in the beautifully landscaped grounds.
 Come and Celebrate The Simple Life with us!
 Cheers!

 So what’s the story with the old house?

-They did significant research to find the history of the house and farm before the first Mariner, Edwin, purchased the farm back in 1924.
-They found that the farmhouse was originally built in 1858 by Lemuel Showell II—founder of the town of Showell—for his son Lemuel Showell III and his new wife.
-Lemuel III became the president of the Pocomoke and Wicomico Railroad, and was one of the original founders of Ocean City.
-He is credited with bringing tourists to the shore on the first railroad lines to Ocean City.
-The house is now listed on the National Registry of Historic Places.
+The family conducted extensive research to uncover the history of the house and farm before the first Mariner, Edwin, purchased the property in 1924.
+They discovered that the farmhouse was originally built in 1858 by Lemuel Showell II—founder of the town of Showell—for his son, Lemuel Showell III, and his new wife.
+Lemuel III later became the president of the Pocomoke and Wicomico Railroad and was one of the original founders of Ocean City.
+He played a key role in bringing tourists to the shore via the first railroad lines to Ocean City.
+The house is now listed on the National Register of Historic Places.

 So, when did it become a vineyard and winery?

-Windmill Creek Vineyard and Winery… Celebrating The Simple Life!
+Windmill Creek Winery and Farm Kitchen… Celebrating The Simple Life!